roaagawish/sprints_tourist_guide_app/README.md

     - Password (hashed for security).
     - Avatar.

-  Enable user to edit his information (Full Name - Phone)  and set avatar.
+  Enable the user to edit his information (Full Name - Phone)  and set avatar.

-  Enable user to toggel between arabic and English.
+  Enable the user to toggle between Arabic and English.

-  Enable user to toggel between light and dark mode.
+  Enable the user to toggle between light and dark mode.

 6. Favorites Page